-The amounts shown in this column reflect amounts contributed in 2015.
+The amounts shown in this column reflect amounts contributed in 2020.

-The following table presents information on our existing equity plans under which shares of the Company's Common Stock are authorized for issuance.
+The following table presents information on our existing equity plans as of December 31, 2020, under which shares of the Company's Common Stock are authorized for issuance.

 Equity Compensation Plan Information